nicozanf/web2py-pyinstaller/README_win.md

 ## Windows binaries

-The windows binaries on https://github.com/nicozanf/web2py-pyinstaller contain Python 3.7.3 64 bit with all the needed modules and the web2py in the specified version.
+The windows binaries on https://github.com/nicozanf/web2py-pyinstaller contain Python 64 bit version 3.7.3 or 2.7.16 with all the needed modules and the web2py in the specified version.
 You don't need anything else to run them on Windows.
 At least on Windows 7, if you get an error stating that "api-ms-win-crt-runtime-l1-1-0.dll is missing" you have only to install the free and official "Visual C++ Redistributable for Visual Studio" as described in point 7

 ## Full Windows build recipe

 1. get a clean Windows 10 (Windows 10 Professional English build 1809 64 bit, under Virtualbox in my case)
-2. grab and install the official Python program: I've got version 3.7.3, 64 bit  (https://www.python.org/ftp/python/3.7.2/python-3.7.2-amd64.exe ) + select  "add Python 3.7 to PATH" during its setup
+2. grab and install the official Python program: I've got version 3.7.3 or 2.7.16, 64 bit  (https://www.python.org/ftp/python/3.7.2/python-3.7.2-amd64.exe ) + select  "add Python 3.7 to PATH" during its setup if Python 3.
+For Python 2 you need to manually add the folders for python27 and python27\Scripts to the system path.
 3. update tools with
 "python -m pip install --upgrade pip"  --> pip-19.0.3
 "pip install --upgrade setuptools" --> setuptools-41.0